Spiral Cutterhead for Jet JSL-6J Jointer — 30 Carbide Inserts

 Two preinstalled Japan NSK sealed bearings

-5 additional carbide inserts
+5 spare carbide inserts

-5 screws
+5 spare screws

 Do I need to replace the original bearings?